Aboodtt404/gymw3dlat/README.md

 ## Tech Stack

 - Flutter for cross-platform development
-- Firebase for backend and authentication
+- Supabase for backend and authentication
-- Supabase for real-time data sync
 - Machine Learning for smart suggestions

 ## Getting Started